 Anyone headed to Ukraine for a visit or a semester?
 We know there is already a ton to see in your country, but we’re here to add in another must-see stop for your semester abroad.

-Ukraine is much, much more than you see on the news.
-Since ILP (International Language Programs — that’s us!) has been sending college-aged volunteers here for years, we often get a few questions about this country: what do you love about it?
+Since ILP (International Language Programs — that’s us!) has been sending college-aged volunteers here for years, we often get a few questions about this country.
+What do you love about it?
 Is it safe?
 What’s it like to actually live there?
+Most of our volunteers didn't know much about Ukraine before they went to live there for a semester, but then came home saying their heart is forever in this incredible country!

 Get a peek at a typical day for an ILP volunteer in Ukraine: